 We couldn’t accomplish any of our restoration or education goals without the help of our active volunteer base!
 Volunteers of all ages from children to retirees help in habitat restoration projects, lend a hand at our annual fundraisers, and represent our organization at community events to increase awareness.
-In 2019, approximately 2,000 volunteers from corporate groups, families, individuals, and more helped us accomplish our mission.
+On an annual basis, approximately 2,000 volunteers from corporate groups, families, individuals, and more help us accomplish our mission.
 Still have questions?
 Click here!

 Oyster Reef Ball Construction

 Weekday mornings from 9 AM - Noon